danmalter/danmalter.github.io/_posts/2015-03-23-spraychart.md

 # Create your own MLB Spray Charts #

-This post is an example of scraping XML data files from mlb.com using the [pitchRx](http://cran.r-project.org/web/packages/pitchRx/index.html) package to create your own spray charts. <p>
+This post is an example of scraping XML data files from mlb.com using the [pitchRx](http://cran.r-project.org/web/packages/pitchRx/index.html) package to create your own spray charts.
 Click to see the full interactive Shiny app. <br>
 [https://danmalter.shinyapps.io/Spray-Chart/](https://danmalter.shinyapps.io/Spray-Chart/)